asserusama/Gymmaty/README.md

 - **ListView.swift**: Displays the list of gyms with search and sort functionalities.
 - **GymView.swift**: Provides detailed information about a selected gym.
 - **GymViewModel.swift**: Manages the logic for sorting and filtering gyms.

-## Usage

-### Launching the App
-When the app launches, users will see the logo and app name, followed by the login screen.

-### Navigating to the Gym List
-Upon successful login, users will be directed to the gym list view, where they can:
-- Search for specific gyms.
-- Sort gyms by distance, price, or name.

-### Viewing Gym Details
-Tapping on a gym in the list navigates to the detail view, showcasing images, pricing options, and the location of the gym.
-Users can also get directions via Apple Maps.

 ## Future Improvements